Chemotherapy

 Chemotherapy: adjuvant, neoadjuvant, palliative

-Chemotherapy can be differentiated according to further criteria:
+Chemotherapy can be differentiated according to other criteria:

 • Adjuvant chemotherapy – as support for other cancer treatments to reduce the risk of relapse